-2019 Annual Meeting of Shareholders
+2020 Annual Meeting of Shareholders

-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors (the "Board") of SEI Investments Company ("SEI," "the Company," "we," or "our") of proxies for use at our 2019 Annual Meeting of Shareholders to be held on May 29, 2019, and at any adjournments thereof (our "2019 Annual Meeting").
-Action will be taken at our 2019 Annual Meeting to elect two directors with a term expiring at our 2022 Annual Meeting of Shareholders; to approve on an advisory basis the compensation of our named executive officers; to ratify the appointment of KPMG LLP as independent registered public accountants to examine our consolidated financial statements for 2019; and to consider such other business as may properly come before our 2019 Annual Meeting and any adjournments thereof.
-This Proxy Statement, the accompanying proxy card and our Annual Report for 2018 will be sent to our shareholders on or about April 17, 2019.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors (the "Board") of SEI Investments Company ("SEI," "the Company," "we," or "our") of proxies for use at our 2020 Annual Meeting of Shareholders to be held on June 3, 2020, and at any adjournments thereof (our "2020 Annual Meeting").
+Action will be taken at our 2020 Annual Meeting to elect two directors with a term expiring at our 2023 Annual Meeting of Shareholders; to approve on an advisory basis the compensation of our named executive officers; to ratify the appointment of KPMG LLP as independent registered public accountants to examine our consolidated financial statements for 2020; to approve the SEI Investments Company Employee Stock Purchase Plan, as amended and restated; and to consider such other business as may properly come before our 2020 Annual Meeting and any adjournments thereof.
+This Proxy Statement, the accompanying proxy card and our Annual Report for 2019 will be sent to our shareholders on or about April 23, 2020.